Fetal dopplers need to be regulated before more babies die

 In October I will present my ten-minute-rule motion to parliament to regulate the sale of these devices. following concerns first raised with me by the charity Kicks Count.

-As Will Quince, co-chairman of the all-party group on baby loss, has written in this space previously, the government aims to cut the stillbirth and neo-natal death rate by 20 per cent by 2020 and 50 per cent by 2030.
-The UK’s stillbirth and neonatal death rate is the third worst in the developed world.
-If we are to achieve this important ambition we must ensure that baby health is monitored to the very highest standards.
+As Will Quince, co-chairman of the all-party group on baby loss has written in this space previously, the government aims to cut the stillbirth and neo-natal death rate by 20 percent by 2020 and 50 percent by 2030.
+The UK’s stillbirth and neonatal death rates are the third worst in the developed world.
+This is not simply a parental problem, but a healthcare problem on a systemic level.
+How a stillbirth can affect your life by giving your lifelong trauma and other physical problems is something no mother wants to know.
+However, medical negligence and the improper use of fetal dopplers are causing it to happen all too often.
+If we are to cut the stillbirth and neo-natal death rate by 2020, we must ensure that baby health is monitored to the very highest standards.

 Furthermore, even if home dopplers could flawlessly detect a baby’s heartbeat it is still not a sufficient measure of its health.
 A heart can continue to beat despite other serious issues being present.